Franz Josef Land: Recent history

 As part of the opening up of Franz Josef Land, the Institute of Geography in Moscow, Stockholm University and Umeå University (Sweden) conducted expeditions to Alexandra Land in August 1990 and August 1991, studying climate- and glacial history by radiocarbon dating raised beaches and antlers from extinct caribou.
 The work was conducted from a small research base southwest of Nagurskoye, built in 1989.
 Also in 1990, a collaboration between the Academy of Sciences, the Norwegian Polar Institute and the Polish Academy of Sciences resulted in the first of several archaeological expeditions organized by the Institute of Culture in Moscow.
 The military base on Graham Bell Island was abandoned in the early 1990s.
 The military presence at Nagurskoye was reduced to that of a border post, and the number of people stationed at Krenkel Observatory was reduced from 70 to 12.
 The archipelago and the surrounding waters were declared a nature reserve in April 1994.
 The opening of the archipelago also saw the introduction of tourism, most of which takes place on Russian-operated icebreakers.
 In 2011, in a move to better accommodate tourism in the archipelago, the Russian Arctic National Park was expanded to include Franz Josef Land.
 However, in August 2019, Russia abruptly withdrew its approval for a Norwegian cruise ship to visit the islands.

 In 2012, the Russian Air Force decided to reopen the Graham Bell Airfield as part of a series of reopenings of air bases in the Arctic.
 A major new base, named the Arctic Trefoil for its three lobed structure, was constructed at Nagurskoye.
-It can maintain 150 soldiers for 18 months and has an area of 14,000 square meters.
+It can maintain 150 soldiers for 18 months and has an area of 14,000 square meters, according to reporting by Radio Free Europe.
 The upgraded airbase is considered a threat to the U.S. military installation at Thule, Greenland.

 In 2017, Russian president Vladimir Putin visited the archipelago.

 In August 2019, a geographic expedition by the Russian Northern Fleet to Franz Josef Land and Novaya Zemlya discovered a new island in the archipelago, previously thought to be a peninsula of Hall Island.